-The AR glasses has subscribed the immersive movie services in Metaverse.
-And in Metaverse, movie resources are stored in the cloud, existed movie image can be pushed to the AR glasses, the battery capacity of the AR glasses is enough to watch a two-hour movie.
+Bob has subscribed to an immersive movie service as a mobile metaverse service that he can access via AR glasses.
+The service gives Bob access to a large movie catalog (2D/3D).
+The battery capacity of the AR glasses is enough to watch a two-hour movie.
+Before starting the movie, Bob can invite some friends to join him.
+If people join Bob, their avatars are also placed into his FOV and Bob can interact with them (speech or text).

 Considering the wearing comfort of users, mainstream AR glasses should not be too heavy (normally less than 150 grams).
-The maximum capacity of the battery (50 grams) is about 1000mAh or 3850mWh.
-Usually, 25% of the battery capacity of AR glasses, that is, 962.5mWh, is allocated to the mobile communication module.
-Not to mention that some of this power is used to transmit control signalling, leaving less power for media data transmission.
+The maximum capacity of the battery (50 grams) is about 1000mAh.
+Usually, 25% of the battery capacity of AR glasses is allocated to the mobile termination of the UE.

 When a user watches a 4K movie, some video compression techniques are usually used to reduce the amount of data transmitted while maintaining the image quality.

-However, high video compression rates require responsive decoders for AR glasses which will also increase the weight of the AR glasses.
-Meanwhile, large compression ratio will cause delay increase.
-Considering the overall factors of delay and energy consumption, thecompression ratio of the media data can be 3:1 [50], and the corresponding communication power consumption of the AR glasses is required to be 500mW.
+In general, a large video compression ratio will cause a delay increase.
+Considering the overall factors of delay and energy consumption, using AR glasses with a direct device connection would require a low compression ratio, for instance, 3:1 [50].
+However , some advanced AR glasses SoC embeds hardware video decoders (e.g., AVC, HEVC, and VVC) and can render viewport efficiently.

+A study on energy consumption of hardware video decoders [X] shows that a typical HEVC hardware decoder embedded on an Android device is spending 40-50mA per hour of video playback (decoding only).
+The usage of hardware decoders seems reasonable, given the 1000mAh battery capacity assumption made in the current description.
+For the NG-RAN case, it is reasonable to think that AR glasses can decode and render efficiently with low energy consumption.

 5.7.3 Service Flows